antzGames/ModelCacheTest/README.md

 ## Prime Number Test results:

-Desktop: 1.0x (used a baseline)
+Desktop: 1.0x (used as a baseline)

 GWT: 6.78x slower than desktop

 teaVM: 1.24x slower than desktop

 # Conclusions

 GWT (the official libGDX web backend) generates JS code that performs extremely poorly.

-gdx-teavm performs very well with java only code (no libGDX classes), but using libGDX classes it also performs poorly.
+gdx-teavm performs very well with java only code (no libGDX classes), but using libGDX classes it performs poorly.

 What is it in the libGDX classes that is causing a 3-4x slowdown in both GWT and gdx-teavm?